RS257/JIA-2112-Project/Documentation/Registraion.md

   - on the home screen select register
   - on the registration screen, fill out the form and hit register

 - Once Done.
-You will need to wait for an admin to assign you your roles or admin access
+You will need to wait for an admin to assign you your roles and/or admin access